sujatasingh78892/Python-Practice-Programs/README.md

-# Python-List
+# Python-Programs
-"Python list programs and practice questions with solutions for beginners and BCA students."
+Python programs and practice questions with solutions for beginners and BCA students.